 Typically, a trade financier will fund up to 100% of the cost of the products, including charges (e.g. VAT taxes).

-If you're a company importing or exporting stock around the world, then a trade finance facility would help you to fund this through offering a letter of credit or some form of cash advance.
+If a company is importing or exporting stock worldwide, then a trade finance facility would help fund this by offering a letter of credit or some form of cash advance.

 If an enterprise is looking to export inventory to other markets, it may require export finance, which is an agreement between the exporter and the importer.

 A trade finance bank would advance the cost of producing the stock supplies that are being exported (as a loan), either once the goods have been sent, or before they have been produced.

 Once a foreign importer has received the stock and pays for the import, the advance loan will then be repaid from the export lender over an agreed period.